apache/spark/docs/sql-error-conditions-collation-mismatch-error-class.md

 ## EXPLICIT

-Error occurred due to the mismatch between explicit collations: `<explicitTypes>`
+Error occurred due to the mismatch between explicit collations: `<explicitTypes>`.
+Decide on a single explicit collation and remove others.

 ## IMPLICIT